Type of Grants

 5. A description of areas reflected in the INFOCOM 2020 program that would impact the student’s research.

 6. A statement about why the conference attendance is important to the student.

-7. Whether and when the student has received US NSF, IEEE ComSoc, or GDR travel grants before.
+7. Whether and when the student has received US NSF and/or IEEE ComSoc travel grants before.